Kac-Moody Symmetric Spaces: arbitrary symmetrizable complex or almost split real type: Automorphism of Kac--Moody Symmetric Spaces

+\begin{Remark} \begin{itemize} \item[] \item Since we are interested in statements about Kac--Moody symmetric spaces, we also need to define a symmetric space with respect to the centered subgroup $G^\dagger$.
+In particular, let $K^{\dagger} \coloneqq G^\dagger \cap K$, and it follows directly $(G^\dagger )^\Theta = K^{\dagger}$.
+Now define the corresponding Kac--Moody symmetric space

+and denote it by $X^\dagger$.
+Note that this is the unreduced Kac--Moody symmetric space, which is also treated in part in the work on which this is based, see \cite[Definition 4.5 (i)]{FHHK_2017}.

+\item Since $G^\dagger$ is a centered Kac--Moody group which corresponds to the Kac--Moody group treated in \cite{FHHK_2017}, we can apply \cite[Proposition 6.4]{FHHK_2017}.
+The proposition states that

-which allows us to interpret automorphisms of $G^\dagger$ as automorphisms of the corresponding twin building $\Delta_\pm$ from the RGD system associated with the Kac--Moody group $G$.
-By an automorphism of $\Delta$ we mean here a map of the chamber set $\Delta = \Delta_+ \cup \Delta_-$ into itself, preserving the adjacency relation and the opposition relation.\\ Note that the assertion of Proposition 6.4 from \cite{FHHK_2017} remains true since we consider $G^\dagger$, which is a centered Kac--Moody group and hence considered in \cite{FHHK_2017}. \end{Remark}
+which allows us to interpret automorphisms of $G^\dagger$ as automorphisms of the corresponding twin building $\Delta_\pm$ from the RGD system associated to the Kac--Moody group $G$.
+By an automorphism of $\Delta$ we mean here a map of the chamber set $\Delta = \Delta_+ \cup \Delta_-$ into itself, preserving the adjacency relation and the opposition relation. \end{itemize} \end{Remark}

 We conclude this section by pointing out the following statement, which describes the automorphism group of a Kac--Moody symmetric space coming from the centered subgroup.
-Since $X_1$ corresponds to the unreduced Kac--Moody symmetric space in \cite{FHHK_2017}, the proof of this theorem is the same as that of the quoted theorem.
-Note that the underlying field plays no role in the proof of this statement.